Nico4O4/Nico-project/README.md

 Hi!

-The file "Calculator" is a project I'm working on to relearn my Python skills after a break.
+The file "Calculator" is a project I worked on to refresh my Python skills after a break.
+I am currently no longer working on it.

 Otherwise, I upload general projects that I code here.